Interactive fiction: Adventure

-Around 1975, Will Crowther, a programmer and an amateur caver, wrote the first text adventure game, Adventure (originally called ADVENT because a filename could only be six characters long in the operating system he was using, and later named Colossal Cave Adventure).
+Around 1975, Will Crowther, a programmer and an amateur caver, wrote Adventure (originally called ADVENT, and later Colossal Cave Adventure).
 Having just gone through a divorce, he was looking for a way to connect with his two young children.
 Over the course of a few weekends, he wrote a text based cave exploration game that featured a sort of guide/narrator who spoke in full sentences and who understood simple two word commands that came close to natural English.
 Adventure was programmed in Fortran for the PDP-10.
 Crowther's original version was an accurate simulation of part of the real life Mammoth Cave, but also included fantasy elements (such as axe-wielding dwarves and a magic bridge).

 Stanford University graduate student Don Woods discovered Adventure while working at the Stanford Artificial Intelligence Laboratory, and in 1977 obtained and expanded Crowther's source code (with Crowther's permission).
 Woods's changes were reminiscent of the writings of J. R. R. Tolkien, and included a troll, elves, and a volcano, which some claim is based on Mount Doom, but Woods says was not.

-In early 1977, Adventure spread across ARPAnet, and has survived on the Internet to this day.
+In early 1977, Adventure spread across ARPAnet, and has survived on the internet to this day.
 The game has since been ported to many other operating systems, and was included with the floppy-disk distribution of Microsoft's MS-DOS 1.0 OS.
 Adventure is a cornerstone of the online IF community; there currently exist dozens of different independently programmed versions, with additional elements, such as new rooms or puzzles, and various scoring systems.

 The popularity of Adventure led to the wide success of interactive fiction during the late 1970s, when home computers had little, if any, graphics capability.
-Many elements of the original game have survived into the present, such as the command 'xyzzy', which is now included as an Easter Egg in modern games, such as Microsoft Minesweeper.
+Many elements of the original game have survived into the present, such as the command 'xyzzy', which is now included as an Easter egg in modern games, such as Microsoft Minesweeper.

 Adventure was also directly responsible for the founding of Sierra Online (later Sierra Entertainment); Ken and Roberta Williams played the game and decided to design one of their own, but with graphics.